OAKLAND -- This year, Feb. 14 means much more than the day on which flowers and candy are exchanged for Valentine's Day.

 In Oakland and across the globe, Feb.
 14 will not be a day of anger and protest, but one of dance.
 As the One Billion Rising slogan states -- strike, dance, rise.

 "The idea is when you dance you are full," Dodge said.
-"You're
+"You're shaking off the shame and anger, saying it happened, it stopped and I'm taking up my space in the world."

 The evening will feature local performers across the age-range from youth to grandmothers, including Destiny Arts, Jennifer Berezan, Dance Brigade, Youth Speaks, Gina Breedlove & Shelly Doty, Holly Near, Fat Chance Belly Dance, Hand to Hand, Chhoti Maa, Luisah Teish, Eve Decker of Rebecca Riots, Afia Walking Tree, Mona de Vestel and the Conscious Grandmothers.